endaoment/endaoment-integration-docs/docs/manage-collaborators.md

   - Modify fund settings or structure
   - Add or remove other Collaborators

+# Add a Collaborator

 ## Platform Requirements

 To enable Collaborator Management on your platform, you must review and agree to Endaoment's Terms and Conditions for Collaborator Management and Pass our security and compliance review.

 For assistance with enabling this feature or to request access, please contact our Platform Integration team at admin@endaoment.org.

 We'll guide you through the necessary steps and documentation requirements.
-If approved, you will receive and API Key that will allow you to call the `Manage Collaborator` APIs.
+If approved, you will receive and API Key that will allow you to call the Collaborator Management APIs.

 ## User Prerequisites